ParadigmFoundation/kosu-monorepo/packages/kosu-docs/docs/overview/governance.md

 ### Unchallenged listings

-Proposals that are not challenged may be confirmed into the registry after a period of time measured in Ethereum blocks using the `confirmListing` method with the validator's `tendermintPublicKey` as the only parameter.
+Proposals that are not challenged may be confirmed into the registry after a period of time measured in Ethereum blocks using the `confirmListing` [method].(https://docs.kosu.io/kosu-system-contracts/ValidatorRegistry.html#confirmlisting) with the validator's `tendermintPublicKey` as the only parameter.

 ### Challenges

-Pending proposals and accepted listings may be challenged at any time with the `challengeListing` method specifying a `tendermintPublicKey` and an external link (`details`) as parameters.
+Pending proposals and accepted listings may be challenged at any time with the `challengeListing` [method].(https://docs.kosu.io/kosu-system-contracts/ValidatorRegistry.html#challengelisting) specifying a `tendermintPublicKey` and an external link (`details`) as parameters.
 All challenges are identified with a `challengeId`.

 -   Challengers must have an available balance of _Kosu_ tokens equal-to or greater-than the stake of the listing or proposal being challenged.